Bounds on screened dark energy from near-Earth space-based measurements: Supplemental Material

-Here we compare the results obtained in Ref.~\cite{Melville2021} with the ones obtained in the previous section, \ref{app:geodeticprecession}.
+\textit{Comparison with previous work. }Here we compare the results obtained in Ref.~\cite{Melville2021} with the ones just obtained.
 In order to do that, we first specialize our Eq.~\eqref{gprec} to the unscreened regime.
 In this case, we have

 where we recall that $\beta_c$ is the dimensionless coupling between the scalar field and matter in the unscreened limit.
 Plugging the above equations into Eq.~\eqref{gprec}, we obtain